claytonbrown/terraformExamples/abc/dev-staging-test-subnets/README.md

 ## How

-From your command line, "cd" into this directory.
-Then run:
+From your command line, "cd" into the dev-staging-test-subnets directory, then run:

 ```
 terraform init
 ```

-And then:
+Followed by:

 ```
 terraform plan
 ```

 Check the output.
 It should show that a security group, VPC group, VSwitch, and ECS instance will all be created.
-Then run:
+Finally, run:

 ```
 terraform apply
 ```

-Say "yes" to the prompt.
+Say "yes" at the prompt, and hit enter.
 That's it!
 In a few minutes you'll have a working "demo" environment.
 Log into the management ECS and from there you will be able to SSH into the production, development, and staging instances.
 You can run "ping" to ensure that traffic flow matches the architecture diagram below.

 Once you are satisfied that the security group rules are working, you can destroy the environment: